calmatery/crud-generator/README.md

 # curd-generator
-help to build CURD project with RESTful style service
+help to build CRUD project with RESTful style service